pltod/lab-mongodb/README.md

 !
 Note that this script requires node version 0.11.x because it is using Promise function.

 #### 03-mdb

+NOTE: This is on idea level only.
+Contains hardcoded paths and there is no error management (it could leaves unclosed db connections if there is error during execution).
+In ideal case with well configured paths it is working.

 * The idea of this module is to invoke db operations in node way.